IBEW Local 1205

 To find out more, contact the IBEW Investments Department at 1-888-411-4239 or go to the NEFP website: www.nefp.org.

-Please complete and return this form to your employer's payroll department if you are interested in participating.
+Please complete this form if you are interested in participating.
 All forms and plan documents are available here.